-For Chantal’s birthday, I was looking for a recipe for one of those amazing cakes that are entirely covered in Maltesers, but along the way I got distracted by this “Malteser tiffin”
+For Chantal’s birthday, I was looking for a recipe for one of those fantastic cakes entirely covered in Maltesers, but along the way, I got distracted by this “Malteser tiffin”.

-I found the recipe over at BBC Good Food, but had to do some research on this as I never heard of a tiffin.
-No, it was not Tiffin, Ohio nor the one in Iowa.
+I found the recipe over at BBC Good Food but had to do some research on this as I never heard of a tiffin.
+No, it was not related to Tiffin, Ohio nor the one in Iowa.
 No, it was not the Indian English word for a luncheon, nor the stacked boxes in which they are usually transported.

 For the base layer

-- Line a 8″/20cm square baking tin with baking parchment.
-Place the chocolate, butter and syrup in a heat-proof bowl and melt over a pan of barely simmering water
+- Line an 8″/20cm square baking tin with baking parchment.
+Place the chocolate, butter, and syrup in a heat-proof bowl and melt over a pan of barely simmering water

-- Once almost melted, remove from the heat and gently stir until any tiny bits chocolate have melted.
-Allow to cool a little
+- Once almost melted, remove from the heat, and gently stir until any tiny bits chocolate have melted.
+Allow cooling a little

-- Place the biscuits and 1.5oz/40gr of the Maltesers in a freezer bag, seal and crush with a rolling-pin.
-You want mainly crumbs but a few small chunks of biscuit is fine (I blitzed them in a food processor)
+- Place the biscuits and 1½oz/40g of the Maltesers in a freezer bag, seal and crush with a rolling pin.
+You want mainly crumbs, but a few small chunks of the biscuit is fine (I blitzed them in a food processor)

-- Top the crushed mixture and whole Maltesers to the melted chocolate and stir until everything is coated.
+- Top the crushed mixture and whole Maltesers to the melted chocolate and stir until coating everything.
 Press into the prepared tin

 - Cover the tin with cling film or aluminum foil and refrigerate for 1-2 hours before cutting into squares.